 All measurements and observations made at each site should be recorded on the Site Collection Form (see SOP Appendix: Data Sheets); include all physical and chemical information including DO for runs, riffles, pool top, and pool bottom-when available.
 Data should be recorded following procedures outlined in the Procedure for Completing Field Data Forms SOP.
-A Flow Meter Data Sheet (see SOP Appendix: Data Sheets) should also be filled out; see the Flow Measurement for Wadeable Streams SOP.
+A Flow Meter Data Sheet (see SOP Appendix: Data Sheets) should also be filled out if the Flo-mate flow meter is used; see the Flow Measurement for Wadeable Streams SOP.
 It is mandatory to follow the procedures outlined in the Photodocumentation SOP.
 Please note photos on the appropriate field sheets.